 Gabriel Gray with his Great Bear in front of the Pier at Camp Helen State Park. | Desirée Gardner Photography

-SAN DIEGO, California - We are proud to highlight the very first photographer in our new series that showcases the work of exceptional photographers in and out of the stand up paddle boarding world.
-Our first photographer, whose work is incredibly stunning and who is able to capture why so many of us love stand up paddling, is 27 year-old Desirée Gardner.
+SAN DIEGO, California - We are proud to highlight the this photographer in our series that showcases the work of exceptional photographers in and out of the stand up paddle boarding world.
+Our first photographer, whose work is incredibly stunning and who is able to capture why so many of us love stand up paddling, is Desirée Gardner from Panama City Beach, Florida.
 Desirée grew up in Key Largo, but now resides in Panama City Beach, Florida which she attributes as a reason with being so comfortable around the water.

 As a child, Desirée played sports growing up and she would spend her summers at Camp Green Cove in North Carolina.
 When she was just 13 she spent a month paddling the intracoastal waterway and some of the rivers in central Florida with an outdoors program.
 Currently, Desirée spends as much time outdoors as possible, and when she's traveling she does what she can to get at least some sort of outdoor adventure in.
 Desirée is a true lover of nature and it shows just that in her photos.